First Scholars eligibility and application

 Students who apply to the First Scholars program must:

-- Be a first-time freshman who has applied and been admitted to NAU for the 2019-20 year.
-This includes submitting appropriate fees, high school transcripts, and ACT/SAT scores
+- Be a first-time student who has been admitted to NAU for the 2023–2024 year.
+This includes submitting appropriate application and enrollment fees, and high school transcripts.

-- Demonstrate financial need and complete the FAFSA/Free Application for Federal Student Aid online as soon as possible.
-You must have a complete FAFSA file at NAU by April 1.
+- Demonstrate financial need and complete the FAFSA (Free Application for Federal Student Aid) as soon as possible.
+You must have a completed FAFSA on file with NAU by April 1.

 - Be eligible for in-state tuition.

-- Be willing to fully participate in First Scholars program and activities.
+- Be willing to participate fully in the First Scholars program and activities for four years.

 Students selected to be a First Scholar must:

-- Attend an NAU new student Orientation in June, and the First Scholars Orientation, date to be determined.
+- Attend an NAU new student orientation and the First Scholars orientation (date to be determined).

-- Participate in designated retreats, activities, workshops and service projects.
+- Participate in designated retreats, activities, workshops, and service projects for four years.

-- Understand that this is a four-year program that helps students achieve success.
+- Commit to this four-year program that helps students achieve success.